Flatbed Shipping Services

 A stepdeck or dropdeck is similar to the standard flatbed but features a lower deck that allows for hauling taller items.
 It is commonly used for hauling machinery, tractors, containers and heavy freight up to 10 feet tall.

 A double drop trailer is commonly used for oversized freight over 10 feet tall.
 It’s designed with a “well” that dips below the trailer axles, with space ranging from 25 to 29 feet.
 This type of trailer is ideal for transporting items like construction equipment, vehicles and forklifts.

 A removable gooseneck trailer (RGN) is a specialized lowered flatbed trailer that’s used for hauling loads up to 12 feet tall.
 The neck of this trailer arches so that it becomes a ramp when it is lowered, allowing the front tires of equipment to be driven or pulled onto the deck.
 RGNs are frequently used for heavy machinery like bulldozers and industrial equipment.

 Extendable Flatbeds are also known as flatbed stretch trailers.
-Though an extendable RGN is more common for loads that are too long for transporting on a standard flatbed trailer, the extendable flatbed is a potential solution.
+Though an extendable RGN is more common for freight that is too long for transporting on a standard flatbed trailer, the extendable flatbed is a potential solution.

-A Conestoga® trailer is a flatbed trailer with a rolling tarp system that can cover the trailer quickly.
-It’s used to ship crane or side-loaded freight that need to be covered and protected.
+A Conestoga® trailer is a flatbed trailer with a rolling tarp system that can cover it quickly.
+It’s used to ship crane or side-loaded freight that needs to be covered and protected.